CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ### Hosting
   There are several ways to convey your project to someone who is interested in a running and examining it.
 However you chose, make sure you describe in your project README how a guest can put your project into action.
-  - Have your guest clone or download your project to their workstation, and point their browser to the index.html file.
+  - Have your guest clone or download your project to their workstation, then point their browser to the index.html file.
   - Have GitHub host your project, and give your guest a link to that site.
-[More info]()
+[GitHub Pages](https://pages.github.com/)
   - Subscribe to a hosting site, such as Azure or AWS, and point your guest to that site.

+## Final Thoughts

+## About the author